 Vietnam.vn - Nền tảng quảng bá Việt Nam

-Have a happy and safe Tet holiday
+Have a happy, healthy, and safe Lunar New Year!

 Báo Sài Gòn Giải phóngBáo Sài Gòn Giải phóng05/02/2024

-Eat cooked food, drink boiled water
+Eat cooked food, drink boiled water.

-At the beginning of the new year, along with the increased consumption of pork and pork-based food products, many people have the habit of eating pig blood pudding for luck and "redness" all year round.
-However, the use of pig blood pudding and uncooked meat from livestock and poultry can easily lead to the risk of poisoning and foodborne diseases, the most worrying of which is streptococcus suis infection.
-A survey by the Department of Preventive Medicine ( Ministry of Health ) showed that about 70% of people with streptococcus suis had eaten pig blood pudding.
-The remaining cases were due to eating raw nem chao, contact with and slaughtering sick pigs.
+During the Lunar New Year, along with the increased consumption of pork and processed pork products, many people have the habit of eating pig's blood soup for good luck throughout the year.
+However, consuming pig's blood soup and other uncooked meats and poultry can easily lead to food poisoning and foodborne illnesses, the most worrying of which is Streptococcus suis infection.
+A survey by the Department of Preventive Medicine ( Ministry of Health ) shows that about 70% of people infected with Streptococcus suis had eaten pig's blood soup.
+The remaining cases were due to eating raw fermented pork sausage, or contact with and slaughtering sick pigs.

-According to Dr. Nguyen Trung Cap, Deputy Director of the Central Hospital for Tropical Diseases, people infected with swine streptococcus often increase during Tet.
-Swine streptococcus not only occurs in cases of eating raw blood pudding, raw spring rolls, and rare meat, but also those who slaughter pigs are at risk of infection due to direct contact with meat containing pathogens.
-Swine streptococcus infection is an acute bacterial infection transmitted from animals to humans, mainly transmitted from pigs.
-The mortality rate caused by swine streptococcus is about 7%.
-"If a patient is infected with this type of bacteria and is not treated promptly, they will suffer from meningitis, sepsis causing shock and possibly leaving serious sequelae," Dr. Nguyen Trung Cap warned; at the same time, he said that the bacteria that cause swine streptococcus can live at temperatures of 60o C for 10 minutes, 50o C for 2 hours and 10o C for 6 weeks.
+According to Dr. Nguyen Trung Cap, Deputy Director of the Central Hospital for Tropical Diseases, the number of people infected with Streptococcus suis (pig streptococcus) often increases during the Lunar New Year holiday.
+Streptococcus suis infection doesn't only occur in cases of consuming raw blood pudding, raw fermented pork, or undercooked meat; those involved in pig slaughtering are also at risk of infection due to direct contact with contaminated meat.
+Streptococcus suis infection is an acute infectious disease transmitted from animals to humans, primarily from pigs.
+The mortality rate from Streptococcus suis is approximately 7%.
+"If a person infected with this bacteria is not treated promptly, they will develop meningitis, sepsis causing shock, and may suffer severe sequelae," Dr. Nguyen Trung Cap warned; adding that the bacteria causing Streptococcus suis can survive at 60°C for 10 minutes, 50°C for 2 hours, and 10°C for 6 weeks.

-Beware of "alcohol"
+Beware of "the drunkard"!

 f4a-2947-7792.jpg